 Defining a relationship

-STIP schemes need to support both depository participants and participants which are not depositories themselves, but which are given permission by their users to have access to information about, or to request actions on, those users’ accounts at depository participants.
-Part of the purpose of a STIP scheme is to be able to support small depository institutions, which may not have the resources to support the construction and maintenance of end-user interfaces to give their customers access to funds transfers between depositories; another part is to encourage financial inclusion by allowing third parties to provide value-added financial services to customers such as small merchants.
+IPFI schemes need to support both depository participants and participants which are not depositories themselves, but which are given permission by their customers to have access to information about, or to request actions on, those users’ accounts at depository participants.
+Part of the purpose of a IPFI scheme is to be able to support small depository institutions, which may not have the resources to support the construction and maintenance of end-user interfaces to give their customers access to funds transfers between depositories; another part is to encourage financial inclusion by allowing third parties to provide value-added financial services to customers such as small merchants.

-The STIP service requires messages to support the in-band creation of these relationships between depository institutions and PISPs.
-It cannot rely on the ad priori creation of these relationships, such as may be feasible in more advanced economies, where both depository institutions and PISPs are larger and more sophisticated and standards-based access methods such as Open Banking are more widespread.
+The IPFI service requires messages to support the in-band creation of these relationships between depository institutions and TPPs.
+It cannot rely on the ad priori creation of these relationships, such as may be feasible in more advanced economies, where both depository institutions and TPPs are larger and more sophisticated and standards-based access methods such as Open Banking are more widespread.

-In a STIP system, PISP is a role which can be played by institutions which are also depository institutions: for instance, where a customer of a mobile money system wants to withdraw cash from an ATM operated by another depository institution.
-In this case, the second depository institution is acting as a PISP: the ATM provides a way for the customer to ask the depository institution to request a withdrawal from the customer’s account at the mobile money system.
+In a IPFI system, TPP is a role which can be played by institutions which are also depository institutions: for instance, where a customer of a mobile money system wants to withdraw cash from an ATM operated by another depository institution.
+In this case, the second depository institution is acting as a TPP: the ATM provides a way for the customer to ask the depository institution to request a withdrawal from the customer’s account at the mobile money system.

 Purpose:

-To define a relationship between a depository institution and a PISP in relation to an entity which is a customer of both.
+To define a relationship between a depository institution and a TPP in relation to an entity which is a customer of both.

 Message requirements: